nats-io/nats.java/README.md

 ### TLS Certs

 The raw TLS test certs are in [src/test/resources/certs](src/test/resources/certs) and come from the [nats.go](https://github.com/nats-io/nats.go) repository.
 However, the java client also needs a keystore and truststore.jks files for creating a context.
-These can be created using:
+These can be created using the following commands:

 ```bash
 > cd src/test/resources